lucee/lucee-docs/docs/04.guides/13.Various/32.tutorial-lucee/02.tutorial-java-in-lucee/page.md

 What this means is that if a method expects an argument to be of a certain type -- it Must be of that type. you can enforce the types passed to methods by using CFML's javaCast( type, variable ) function.

-Consider the following scenario: you have a Java method that expects an argument of type Integer. let's say the the method's signature is as follows:
+Consider the following scenario: you have a Java method that expects an argument of type Integer.
+Let's say the method's signature is as follows:

 ```lucee
 public void add( int value ) { ... }